Characters of Persona 4: Yu Narukami

 The protagonist is the main player-controlled character of Persona 4.
 In the anime and most other materials, his name is Yu Narukami (鳴上 悠, Narukami Yū), while the manga named him Sōji Seta (瀬多 総司, Seta Sōji).
-However, in both the original game and the Persona 4 Golden enhanced remake, as well as in Persona Q: Shadow of the Labyrinth, the player can choose any desired name for the character.
+However, in both the original game and the Persona 4 Golden remaster, as well as in Persona Q: Shadow of the Labyrinth, the player can choose any desired name for the character.

 He is a high school student who moves to the countryside of Inaba to live with his uncle Ryotaro Dojima and cousin Nanako Dojima for a year as a result of his parents working abroad, and attends Yasogami High School where he meets most of the game's cast.
 Before reaching Inaba, however, he is summoned to the Velvet Room by Igor and his assistant Margaret, who warn him of an imminent catastrophe that is about to arrive in his destiny, and that he will have to solve a great mystery within that year, or, otherwise, his fate would have been marked in negative.
 Yu has no spoken dialogue in the game following the tradition of the Megami Tensei games, his only speech occurring during battle.

 The Protagonist owns the Arcana of The Fool, the same one shared by his initial Persona Izanagi (イザナギ) and the Wild Card (which allows him to be able to utilize more than one Persona), but during the battle against Izanami he receives, from the union of the strong bonds he has created, the Arcana of "The World" that allows the evolution of its original Persona, Izanagi, into Izanagi-no-Okami.
 His entire personality is decided and portrayed by the player's in-game actions and decisions.
 As a result, Soejima designed him to look more ambiguous than the Protagonist in Persona 3.
 His character design stayed relatively similar to the initial conception, with his tone and expressions changing the most.
 In order to emphasize his being from a city, Yu was given a distinct stylish haircut to contrast Inaba's citizens.